swt30/thesis/chapters/04-heating/04-heating.md

 I assume that the outer atmosphere is isothermal and that the gravity is constant in this region.
 This, in combination with the power-law opacity, yields an atmosphere whose pressure and optical depth are both exponentially dependent on the radius.

-> TODO: include derivation of chord optical depth, exponential isothermal atmosphere and pressure at photosphere
+> TODO: include the actual derivation of chord optical depth, exponential isothermal atmosphere and pressure at photosphere

-We therefore have
+The boundary conditions for the pressure and optical depth at the photosphere^[@Rogers2010] are
 $$ P_R = \left( { G M_P \left( α+1 \right) τ_R \over R_P^2 C T^β }\right) $$ {#eq:pressure-at-photosphere}
 and
 $$ τ_R = {1 \over γ} \sqrt{H_P \over 2π \left( α+1 \right) R_P. } $$ {#eq:optical-depth-at-photosphere}